Supervisor Positions

 Nurse

-(1 position: $6750.
-Dates for this position are May 23– August 10.)
+(1 position: $ TBD.
+Dates for this position are May 22– August 8.)
 Work with the Head Nurse to run smooth operations in the Health Center.
-This includes providing excellent patient care to staff (mostly college-age) and campers (7-17), maintaining health records, working with volunteer MDs and other Camp professions, supervising two-three Health Technicians,, calling parents and other responsibilities associated with the Health Center.
+This includes providing excellent patient care to staff (mostly college-age) and campers (7-17), maintaining health records, working with volunteer MDs and other Camp professions, supervising two-three Health Technicians, calling parents and other responsibilities associated with the Health Center.
 Pediatric, ER, and/or camp experience helpful but not required.
 RN is required, WFR recommended.

 Camp Therapist or Intern Camp Therapist

-(2 – 3 positions: $500/week for interns, $625/week for licensed therapists, more DOE.
-Dates for this position are May 23 – August 10 (or some portion of that time).)
+(2 – 3 positions: $627/week for interns, $817/week for licensed therapists, more DOE.
+Dates for this position are May 28 – August 8 (or some portion of that time).)
 Must have an MA in Counseling or Social Work and half of supervised hours.
 Consult with Directors, Supervisors, and counselors regarding challenging camper situations.
 See individual campers for assessment and short-term individual support.
 Assist staff with situations that affect work performance or morale.
 Call parents as needed.
 Possibility to earn supervised hours.

 Operations Supervisors

-(1 position $4560 more DOE.
-Dates for this position are May 23 – August 10.)
-Manage a small team of drivers and all scheduling and logistics of the transportation department.
+(1 position $5485 more DOE.
+Dates for this position are May 21 – August 8.)
+Manage a team of drivers and all scheduling and logistics of the transportation department.
 Must have demonstrated skill and strength in logistical challenges and be detail-oriented.
 Ensure safety, conduct regular vehicle maintenance, and report any vehicle damages.
+Must be able to navigate over 4-8 miles of uneven terrain to different program areas around camp daily.
+Live in shared housing.
 Must be at least 21 years old and have an excellent driving record.
+Experience and comfort driving on mountain roads and driving with trailers preferred.

-(3 positions: $4560.
-Dates for this position are May 23 – August 10) Responsibilities include supervising the maintenance crew and assisting the Buildings & Grounds Crew as needed with grounds-keeping, janitorial and housekeeping needs.
+(3 positions: $5485.
+Dates for this position are May 21 – August 8.)
+Responsibilities include supervising the Maintenance Crew and assisting the Buildings & Grounds Crew as needed with grounds-keeping, janitorial and housekeeping needs.
 Lead shifts teaching and role modeling safety, professionalism and strong work ethic while doing physical work.
 Assist with camp-wide recycling efforts.
 Coordinate the unloading and loading of camper luggage on arrival and departure.
-Option available to continue through October on hourly wage helping with Family Camps and offseason projects.
+Live in shared, rustic staff housing.
+Option available to continue through October on hourly wage on the Postseason Crew, helping with Family Camps and offseason projects.

-(1 position, $4560, Dates for this position are May 23 – August 10.)
+(1 position: $5485.
+Dates for this position are May 21 – August 8.)
 Supervise Camp Office Team and manage Camp Office operations.
-Work a daily 8 hour shift from 10am to 6pm.
+Work a daily 8 hour shift from 10am to 6pm and cover other shifts as needed.
 Train, coordinate and support Office Staff by leading daily meetings and delegating effectively.
 Responsibilities include: daily observations of the team, regular check-ins with staff, and writing formal evaluations for staff twice throughout the summer.
 Answer phones and gate radio calls, fill and distribute canteen orders, sort mail, assist Director team with special projects, take photos for camp blog, as well as other various administrative duties.
 Maintain cleanliness and positive vibe of the office and staff kitchen.
 Provide excellent customer service.
+Must be able to navigate over 4-8 miles of uneven terrain to different program areas around camp daily.
+Live in shared housing.
 Must be self-motivated, enthusiastic, and enjoy being part of the hub of camp.

 Ready to Apply to Camp Tawonga?